 The initial capital of Abdul Rahman bin Auf R.A business was 2 or 4 dinars from where his net worth became $605 billion.
 Soon he quickly found that horse-trading had a good scope in the market.
 So he started to trade the horses, he realized that the profit ratio in this business very small due to great and increasing supply and demand.

 He expanded his business soon so he started to sell the saddles also for the horses, which was very much money-making business as compared to sell horses.
 As he bought and traded different commodities, saddles, and horses, due to the volume he turned over, his earnings raised rapidly.

-1-The first principle of his business is cash.
+The first principle of Abdul Rahman bin Auf R.A business strategy is cash.
 He always bought goods on cash and sold on cash.
-(So no credit deals)
+(No credit deals)

-3-He always made fair deals.
-He never used to hide any fault in his products.
-If his product was not up to the mark or if there was even a slight fault in his product, He mentioned it in front of his customer.
+The third principle of Abdul Rahman bin Auf R.A business strategy is he never used to hide any fault in his products.
+If his product was not up to the mark or if there was even a slight fault in his product, he mentioned it in front of his customer.